-There’s something about simplicity that’s appealing and I found such simplicity in Iceland.
+There’s something about simplicity that’s appealing and I found it in Iceland.
 It’s why I began a 7 month project photographing the island.
 Perhaps the landscape’s demeanor, an enlightened state of calm, is what made it attractive.
-I often find simplicity in nature and sometimes, in people.
-It’s what makes them both beautiful and at some point it’s a search we all undertake.
+I often find it in nature and sometimes, in people.
+It’s what makes them both beautiful.

-That state is something I also find during each trip northward.
-I don’t know why my travels unfold like this — the inexplicable feelings of being home; the waves of old memories that flood my thoughts when I reach a destination for the first time — I always find it in the high latitudes.
+That state of calm is something I find during each trip in a northerly direction.
+I don’t know why it’s like this — the inexplicable feelings of being home; the waves of old memories that flood my thoughts when I reach a destination for the first time — but I always find in the high latitudes.

 The first time I felt it was in Denmark, then again in Norway.
 Years later, in Iceland, I was older, experienced, different.
 I was no longer the immortal twenty-something roaming Copenhagen in summer.
 Nor was I the free-willed romantic passing through the shadows of Bergen’s permanent summer twilight.
 But it found me again.
 Call it what you like, a muse perhaps, but my first winter in Reykjavík left a mark and its meaning is still elusive.

 I remember it well.
 It was late afternoon during my first day in Iceland.
 The winter sun had faded and I was chatting over steaming coffee and cold beer with a Reykjavík native in Kaffi List, a bar on Laugavegur.
-I was plagued by a voice-killing cold and burdened by heavy jet lag.
-This was further tainted by a wicked caffeine high.
+I was plagued by a voice-killing cold, burdened by heavy jet lag and energized by a wicked caffeine high.
 But there was an honesty that flowed in the way that only happens when strangers meet for the first time.
 Regardless of how I felt, everything in the world was right.

 That first impression, and its rightness, made Iceland a special place for me.
-It sent me there seven times and helped me capture close to eight thousand images of its ghostly landscapes.
+It sent me there seven times and helped me capture close to eight thousand images of its ghost-filled landscapes.

 Photographers often capture the landscapes of Iceland.
 Like the American Southwest, it’s popular because of its stark beauty.
-The images of Iceland I had seen were fantastic — cascading waterfalls, lush meadows and endless horizons all taken in perfect light, only I felt they told just part of Iceland’s story.
+The images of Iceland I had seen were fantastic — cascading waterfalls, lush meadows and endless horizons all taken in perfect light, but they told only part of Iceland’s story.